 Upon completion of all portions of the escrow, closing can take place.
 All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
 Title to the home is then transferred to you as new owner and appropriate title insurance is issued as noted in the escrow instructions.

-At the close of escrow, payments are submitted in an acceptable form to the escrow.
-I'll keep you updated on what comes next.
+At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
+I'll keep you informed on what comes next.

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+A Mortgage Escrow Account is started to pay recurring expenses while there is a loan on the house.
 Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

 This is a easy to understand guide about the escrow process.
-Your specific process could be slightly different depending on your lender and your escrow holder.
+Your specific plan could vary depending on your bank and your escrow agent.